cbporch/sweng-eagles/README.md

 *Code requires Java 1.8*

+If you package the project using Maven like so:
+`mvn package`
-If you package the project using maven it should generate a .jar file in the target directory that should run a Driver class that opens the two GUIs created so far.
+it should generate a .jar file in the target directory that should run a Driver class that opens the two GUIs created so far.
 They may generate with one window on top of the other.